Baked Cinnamon Apples

 Instructions

-• Remove the baked apple slices from the oven and cool for a couple minutes before serving.
+• Remove from oven and let stand for 10 minutes before serving warm.

 Notes